Rhythm in Sub-Saharan Africa: Instruments

 African music relies heavily on fast-paced, upbeat rhythmic drum playing found all over the continent, though some styles, such as the Township music of South Africa do not make much use of the drum and nomadic groups such as the Maasai do not traditionally use drums.
 Elsewhere the drum is the sign of life: its beat is the heartbeat of the community.

 Drums are classed as membranophones and consist of a skin or "drumhead" stretched over the open end of a frame or "shell".
 Well known African drums include the djembe and the talking drum.

 Many aspects of African drumming, most notably time-keeping, stem from instruments such as shakers made of woven baskets or gourds or the double bell, made of iron and creating two different tones.
 Each region of Africa has developed a different style of double bell but the basic technology of bell-making is the same all over the continent, as is often the bell's role as time keeper.
 The South American agogo is probably a descendant from these African bells.
 Other idiophones include the Udu and the slit drum or log drum.

 Tuned instruments such as the mbira and the marimba often have a short attack and decay that facilitates their rhythmic role.

 Cross-rhythm

 African rhythmic structure is entirely divisive in nature but may divide time into different fractions at the same time, typically by the use of hemiola or three-over-two (3:2), which Novotney has called the foundation of all West African polyrhythmic textures.
 It is the interplay of several elements, inseparable and equally essential, that produces the "varying rhythmic densities or motions" of cross-rhythmic texture.
 3 and 2 belong to a single Gestalt.

 Cross-rhythm is the basis for much of the music of the Niger–Congo peoples, speakers of the largest language family in Africa.
 For example, it "pervades southern Ewe music".
+Cross-beat or Cross-rhythm is also a feature in traditional Sudanese music featuring complex, layered, and interlocking patterns often based on a 3:2 ratio like the Tumtum (or tum tum) rhythm common in the North and West of the country.